About the Commissioners

 At least two of the commissioners must be attorneys admitted to practice in New York State for a period of at least ten years and be knowledgeable on the subject of taxation.
 The third member need not be an attorney but must also be knowledgeable on the subject of taxation.

-At present, the Tribunal consists of Roberta Moseley Nero, President and Commissioner, whose term expires on December 31, 2019 and Dierdre K. Scozzafava, whose term expires on December 31, 2022 and Anthony Giardina, whose term expires on December 31, 2025.
+At present, the Tribunal consists of President Anthony Giardina, whose term expires on December 31, 2025, and Commissioners Dierdre K. Scozzafava, whose term expires on December 31, 2022, and Cynthia M. Monaco, whose term expires on December 31, 2028.

 Anthony Giardina was nominated by Governor Andrew Cuomo and confirmed by the State Senate in June 2017 to serve as a Commissioner of the Tax Appeals Tribunal.
 Prior to the appointment, Mr. Giardina served as Executive Director of the State Athletic Commission.
 Previously, he served as Executive Deputy Secretary of State, where he oversaw the day-to-day operations of the 500 person agency.
 Before joining the Department of State, he served as Assistant Secretary for Economic Development in the Executive Chamber.